TeacakeTech/staticpipes-core/docs/internal_model.md

 ```

 Again, processes are class instances and the same class instance is used all the time.
 They should extend the
 `staticpipes.process_base.BaseProcessor` class.
-When that pipeline is called, the `process_file` method is called
+When that pipeline is called, the `process_source_file` method is called
 for every file.
 The `process_current_info` parameter has directory, filename and contents attributes and these should
 be changed as needed.